 The standard order will require the tenant to pay the arrears owing plus a per diem rate until the date they vacate the unit.
 The easiest method of collecting on an order is through a garnishment of wages provided you know where the person is employed.
 Garnishment is done in Small Claims Court with the order that you received from the Board which is the same as any other court judgment.
 As for tracking down the tenants, once they have moved out, the only suggestion we have is to go through an investigations agency to locate them.

 You can serve the tenant with a notice of non-payment of rent anytime after the day the rent is due.
 The notice you would serve is a Form N4 which gives the tenant fourteen days to pay the rent owing.
 If the tenant does not pay within that time period then you would have to file an application with the Landlord and Tenant Board to obtain an eviction order.
-The entire process to evict for non-payment of rent can take approximately two months.
+The entire process to evict for non-payment of rent can take approximately three – four months.

 Non-payment may only affect a tenants credit score if there is judgement order by the Landlord and Tenant Board or the Small Claims Court and the order is registered with the Small Claims Court for collection.